jvilla8a/nocaptienda/README.md

 ## Introduction

-This repository contains the code for a StoreApp built using Vite, React, and data scraping from another web app.
-The StoreApp is designed to fetch and display data from a web application using web scraping techniques.
+This repository contains the code for a store built using Vite, React, and data scraping from another web app.
+The store is designed to fetch and display data from a web application using web scraping techniques.
 This readme file will guide you through the setup and usage of the application.

 ## Prerequisites

 To run the StoreApp, make sure you have the following software installed on your machine:

-- Node.js (v14.0.0 or later)
+- Node.js (latest version)

 ## Getting Started